 Slide the crumb tray back in

 Be careful not to bump the laser head.
-Little feet on the bottom of the crumb tray should engage corresponding dimples in the base of the Glowforge so it doesn’t slide around.
-If the feet don’t sit in those dimples, the Glowforge printer may not be able to focus correctly, and the camera will be out of alignment.
+Little feet on the bottom of the crumb tray should slide into corresponding dimples in the base of the Glowforge, to keep the crumb tray from sliding.
+If the feet don’t sit in those dimples, the Glowforge camera may not be able to focus correctly, and the camera will be out of alignment.

 Close the front door and lid of your Glowforge, plug it in, and turn it back on